-In chemistry, a phosphate is an anion, salt, functional group or ester derived from a phosphoric acid.
+In chemistry, a phosphate is an anion, salt, functional group or Ester derived from a phosphoric acid.
 It most commonly means orthophosphate, a derivative of orthophosphoric acid H3PO4.

 In the industrial context, phosphate refers to a group of chemical compounds that contain the phosphate ion (PO4) and are used in a variety of applications.
 Here are some examples of industries and applications where phosphates are commonly used: